Mother’s Day Weekend Getaways

 We ended the getaway with a sunset ferry ride near the Brooklyn Bridge, which felt exciting, emotional, and like the perfect Mother’s Day memory.

-For me, this place felt like one of the most meaningful Mother’s Day getaways imaginable.
-In Grand Teton National Park (my #2 Mother’s Day weekend getaway) everything slowed down and the world felt impossibly big and peaceful all at once.
+For me, this place felt like one of the most meaningful Mother’s Day vacation ideas.
+In Grand Teton National Park everything slowed down and the world felt impossibly big and peaceful all at once.

-We began the day driving into the park as the Tetons rose dramatically ahead of us, their snow-dusted peaks glowing softly in the morning light and setting a tone that felt both awe-inspiring and deeply calm.
+We began our road trip driving into the park as the Tetons rose dramatically ahead of us, their snow-dusted peaks glowing softly in the morning light and setting a tone that felt both awe-inspiring and deeply calm.
+I instantly thought our journey was worth it!

 Stopping at scenic overlooks along the Snake River, we took our time soaking in the reflections of the mountains on the water, pausing often just to stand quietly together and admire how beautiful everything felt.